Key Takeaways

 Tell the reader instantly what your blog article is about in your headlines.
 Cut down on the length of your headlines.

-Your readers may use mobile devices, so your headlines should be short and straightforward.
+Since your readers may use mobile devices, your headlines should be short and straightforward.

 Less is more.

-According to CoSchedule, the best length of headlines is 55 characters.
+According to CoSchedule, the optimal headline length is 55 characters.
 This earns the highest number of click-throughs.
 Ideally, these headlines should contain approximately 6 words.

 Include numbers (specific numbers in headlines perform better than others) and statistics.